 Reports to: Vice President of Financial & Administrative Services (FA131)

 Provides technical and organizational leadership to the IET department and its functional workgroups.
-Creates, develops and executes the college’s annual Technology Plan with multiple budgets usually exceeding one million dollars a year.
+Creates, develops and executes the college’s annual multi-million-dollar Technology Plan.
 Serves as the college’s Chief Information Officer (CIO) providing strategic planning for the acquisition, use, and growth of college-wide information resources in the support of education, research, and administrative operations.
-Also, serves as the college’s Chief Information Security Officer (CISO) and charged with enforcing VITA standards at the agency.
-Provides college-wide leadership for all technology and information systems and related areas.
-Areas of responsibility include, but are not necessarily limited to: academic information systems, administrative information systems, support of web-based services and development, desktop support, administrative applications support, communications networks, network infrastructure, VOIP telephone services, compressed video services, multimedia support and development, printing services, audio/visual services, and the video/television infrastructure.
-Responsible for providing multiple technology related services not only to VWCC, but other agencies such as Radford University, Old Dominion University, Roanoke County School Systems, Botetourt County School Systems, VCCS Information Technology Services, WBRA Public Television, and the Virginia State Police.
+Also, serves as the college’s Chief Information Security Officer (CISO) and charged with enforcing VCCS Information Systems Security Standards at the agency.
+Leads complex, institutional-wide deployments of technology solutions and services and determines the most appropriate project implementation.
+Areas of responsibility include, but are not necessarily limited to: academic information systems, administrative information systems, server virtualization, support of web-based services, desktop support, administrative applications support, communications networks, advanced network infrastructure, VOIP telephone services, and the video/television infrastructure.
+Deliver IT services in a collaborative, communicative manner that achieves the highest level of customer satisfaction, infrastructure reliability, PII security, and timely attention to customer needs.
 The position reports to the Vice President of Financial and Administrative Services, and has the authority to make independent decisions.
-Operational supervision and management is, to a very large degree, delegated to other senior IET managers.
+This position is responsible for overseeing and setting the strategic direction and leadership of the department with operational supervision and management generally delegated to senior IET managers.

 Work Tasks & Duties

 Provides resource management and is dedicated to developing high performance teams to achieve desired results.
 Provides strong team leadership and is a team player when needed.
 Promotes career and professional development of IET staff members.
-Assesses strengths and weaknesses of IET departments and current needs, and identifies plans to maximize strengths and minimize weaknesses.
-Provides IET staff with information on the availability of existing and emerging technologies in support of their mission in the organization, including: facilitating technology staff meetings and participating on various committees as needed.
+Provides IET staff with information on the availability of existing and emerging technologies in support of their mission in the organization, including: facilitating technology staff meetings and participating on various college and system-wide committees as needed.
 Demonstrates ability to lead people and get results through others.
 Organizes and manages multiple priorities and projects.
 Demonstrates ability to be proactive and realistically plan projects and goals.

 Provides quality assurance by working closely with all IET units to manage customer relations, optimize customer satisfaction and maintain superior customer service standards and practices.
-Manages customer relations.
-Reviews quality assurance surveys for projects and operations led by the department and requests appropriate action by supervisors when needed.
+Reviews quality assurance surveys for projects and operations led by the department and requests appropriate action by supervisors when need.

 Approves proposed user’s guides, bulletins, “Daily Bulletin” articles, e-mail messages, policies, guidelines and other documents created to disseminate information essential to the college user community.

-Prepares reports and conducts presentations as needed for the college administration and other IT related committees, such as the Teaching, Learning, and Technology Roundtable (TLTR) committee.
+Prepares reports and conducts presentations as needed for the college administration and other IT related committees.
 Maintains working knowledge of legislative and regulatory issues affecting information technology as they relate to higher education.
-Serves a member of the Campus Safety and Security Committee and responds to disaster situations pursuant to NIMS ICS structures and college emergency response actions.
+Supports and responds to disaster situations pursuant to NIMS ICS structures and college emergency response actions.